 The NAEI area source maps are routinely used in air quality models to characterise the local contribution to ambient concentrations of air pollutants.
 National scale air quality modelling activities use emissions from the NAEI area source maps to model ambient concentrations across the whole UK.
 As part of this work, a dispersion kernel modelling approach is applied to the area source emission maps within an area of 33 km x 33 km square surrounding each receptor location, to calculate the uncalibrated contribution from area sources to the ambient concentration at a central receptor.
 Ambient measurements from monitoring sites are then used to calibrate this area source model.
-The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predicted concentrations from the mapped emissions.
+The strength of the relationship between measured concentrations and the model results (based on the NAEI emissions) provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predicted concentrations from the mapped emissions.
+For example, Figure 5-3 below indicates scatter in the B(a)P area source calibration for when the modelling was done with the use of NAEI 2016 emission maps.
+The calibration coefficient for Great Britain (1.0138) has reduced over UK wide calibration coefficients for previous assessments using older versions of NAEI (6.434 for 2014), The reduction in the fit coefficients and the improved scatter in the fit suggests improved understanding of the scale and distribution of emissions from domestic wood combustion introduced in the NAEI 2015 emission maps.